sielkr/synsanity/README.md

 And check the status of synsanity on a given port:
 ```
 # scripts/nagios_check_synsanity
-SYNSANITY mitigation for port 80 is currently disabled.
+SYNSANITY mitigation is currently disabled.
 Everything is OK.
 ```

 ## Usage